 You apply directly to Harvard Business School Online and, if accepted, you register and pay tuition for the eight credits through their system.
 The Harvard Extension School course registration happens automatically.
 Only select CORe cohorts are available for undergraduate credit (ordinarily, January, May, and September).
 If you register for the January or May cohorts, you cannot register for additional Harvard courses.
 Credit is not offered for past or future noncredit cohorts.

 ALM candidates in the field of management and finance—in good standing with a 3.5 or higher—have the option to fulfill their entire on-campus requirement via a week-long, on-campus, Harvard University John F. Kennedy School of Government (HKS) Executive Education program.
 While these programs do not count as credit toward the degree, your entire on-campus requirement is waived once you successfully complete one, week-long program, allowing you to complete all of your coursework (48 credits) online.

 Upon completion of the program, you'll be awarded a certificate of completion from Harvard University, John F. Kennedy School of Government, Executive Education.
-Your HKS Executive Education Program Director will sign our Confirmation of Participation form, which he or she will forward to Mr. Jamieson on your behalf.
+Your HKS Executive Education Program Director will sign our Confirmation of Participation form, which he or she will forward to the ALM Advising Office on your behalf.
 If you are an international student, the I-20 certificate for the F-1 VISA is not required.
 For details, visit the John F. Kennedy School of Government Executive Education Program website.

 Joint Program for ALB Candidates